anshuman-d3/Hassio-Addons/mopidy/README.md

 * TuneIn
 * MusicBox & Party Webclient

-Mopidy listen on `6680` for http connection, and `6600` for mpd ones.
+Mopidy listens on `6680` for http connections, and `6600` for mpd ones.

 ## Local Media
 The local media can be stored on `/share` (which allow an access through the samba addon).